Practice development manager

 How to become one

-- ideally have at least 5 years' experience as a qualified child and family social worker
+• have been practising as a qualified and registered child and family social worker for at least five years

 Some employers may prefer candidates who have a post-graduate qualification in a relevant area, such as social work research, leadership or management.